Jaya Rudgard and Christoph Köck

 Booking via link below.
 A €300 deposit is required and the completion of application form.
-Balance to be paid by 6th July 2022.
+Balance to be paid by 1st June 2024.
 Application Forms: For an application form please email email@example.com

-Dates: August 6th - 13th 2022
+Dates: August 11th - 17th 2024

 Venue: De La Salle Pastoral Centre, Castletown, County Laois

 The retreat is open to anyone with previous experience of similar types of silent retreat of 5 days or longer, but preference will be given to mindfulness teachers and teachers in training.

 Personal meditation practice is an essential foundation for anyone who works with mindfulness-based interventions and participation in silent teacher-led mindfulness meditation retreats is part of all Good Practice Guidelines.
 This retreat satisfies the MTAI criteria for a mindfulness teacher's annual retreat.

 Pay for yourself and help support one person to join on a Bursary with any further donation you feel able to offer.

 For those in financial hardship who cannot afford our full priced rate (see below for more) - talk to the organisers about your situation and we will do our best to accommodate you.

-Cancellations up to 1st June 2022 will incur a €50 administration fee.
+Cancellations up to 1st June 2024 will incur a €50 administration fee.

-Cancellations after 1st June 2022 will incur the loss of the deposit.
+Cancellations after 1st June 2024 will incur the loss of the deposit.

 The organisers may waive cancellation fees in exceptional circumstances, at their discretion.

 Prior to your retreat, we will send some more information about what to expect whilst at Castletown.
-We hope you find the following information useful